ryshaal/video-to-text/README.md

-# Video to Text Transcription Project
+# Video to Text Transcription

 This project is designed to convert video files into text by extracting the audio from the video and transcribing it using Python's `speech_recognition` library.
 The transcribed text files are saved in a dedicated folder.